 408.10.4 Drill frequency.
 Emergency evacuation drills may be conducted in accordance with the applicable rules of the licensing agency as noted in Section 408.12, but not less than six times per year, two times per year on each shift.
 Twelve drills shall be conducted in the first year of operation.

-Exception: Residents capable of evacuating in three minutes or less from Group I-1, R-3, R-4 and SR-3 facilities shall be subject to the rules of the applicable licensing agency.
+Exception: Residents in Group I-1 Condition 1, R-3 and R-4 Condition 1 occupancies shall be subject to the rules of the applicable licensing agency.